 Easily highlighting his resume while in Malibu was the 2006 campaign when Pepperdine claimed its first-ever national championship.
 Nilsson was very involved in Pepperdine's recruiting efforts leading up to that season, which saw the Waves post a 36-2 record and hand Georgia its only loss of the season in the NCAA title match at Palo Alto, Calif.

 Leading up to that crowning season, Pepperdine improved from #27 in the country in 2004 to #8 nationally in 2005, a year in which Nilsson was named the ITA’s West Region Assistant Coach of the Year.
 The Waves advanced to the NCAA quarterfinals that campaign, ending at 24-3.

 Nilsson played collegiately at Mississippi State from 1992-94 and helped the Bulldogs earn three consecutive top-10 finishes in the rankings.
 MSU reached the round of 16 at the NCAA Championship in 1992 and 1993 before reaching the semifinals in 1994.

 Serving as team captain during his senior year, Nilsson is ranked #6 on the Bulldogs' all-time career victory list in both singles and doubles.

 Nilsson was a student assistant coach at Mississippi State during the 1994-95 season before working as a tennis professional at the Capital City Country Club and St. Marlo Country Club.
 From 1998-2000, he was the Director of Tennis at Appalachee Farms.

 A native of Lund, Sweden, Nilsson was a high school exchange student at Jackson (Miss.)
 Academy and was the 1990 Mississippi Academy singles champion.
+He earned a degree in Business and Sports Administration from Mississipi State in 2008.
 He is married to the former Beth Vennerstrom.